ClickCease

 Step 2: Identify Upcoming Needs

-• Hardware reaching end of life
+• Hardware reaching end of life or showing signs of failure

-• Software that no longer meets needs
+• Software that no longer meets your needs or is losing vendor support

-• Security gaps
+• Security gaps identified by assessments or incidents

-• Growth plans
+• Growth plans that require additional technology capacity

 Step 3: Prioritize Spending